OUR

 • Improving quality of life, particularly mental health and tackling stigma

-There are five major workstreams for 2023-2025:
+There are five major workstreams for 2023-2026:

-Primary care – working with NHSE to recruit 16 GP HIV champions who will be supported by a project officer to deliver a targeted work plan piloting testing and PrEP initiatives, case finding, getting people diagnosed back into treatment and working closely with HIV clinicians to support capacity and coordinated care.
+Primary care – working with NHS England to recruit 16 GP HIV champions who will be supported by a project officer to deliver a targeted work plan piloting testing and PrEP initiatives, case finding, getting people diagnosed back into treatment and working closely with HIV clinicians to support capacity and coordinated care.

-Stigma – delivering the three year programme to tackle stigma and discrimination in London through the HIV confident anti-stigma charter mark (with National AIDS Trust) and the HIV Ambassadors (with Terrence Higgins Trust).
+Stigma – delivering the three year programme to tackle stigma and discrimination in London through the HIV Confident anti-stigma charter mark (with National AIDS Trust) and the HIV Ambassadors (with Terrence Higgins Trust).

-‘Getting to zero’ collaborative – we will shortly be launching the ‘Getting to zero’ collaborative, which will be looking for projects to tackle three major priorities for London over the next 18 months:
+Getting to zero collaborative – will be tackling three major priorities for London over the next 18 months:

 1. Peer support in all HIV clinics

-2. People diagnosed re-engaged in care
+2. Re-engaging people in care

 3. Improving quality of life and mental well-being